 Where to get more vitamin D

-- Fish oil – It’s not just a great source of omega-3’s, but also vitamin D3 and vitamin A. That makes fish oil one of my favorite fertility and pregnancy supplements.
+- Fish oil – It’s not just a great source of Omega 3’s, but also vitamin D3 and vitamin A. That makes fish oil one of my favorite vitamins for pregnancy.

 - Cod liver oil

 If you are buying milk fortified with Vitamin D, make sure it is the active form of Vitamin D (called vitamin D3), rather than D2.
 Vitamin D2 doesn’t work the same as vitamin D3.
 What your body requires is vitamin D3.